Irev-Dev/cadhub/app/api/src/docker/README.md

 Because of the way the docker containers to be deployed as lambdas on aws are somewhat specialised for the purpose we're using `docker-compose` to spin one up for each function/endpoint.
 So we've added a aws-emulation layer

 The docker build relies on a git ignored file, the aws-lambda-rie.
-[Download it](https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/download/v1.0/aws-lambda-rie), then put it into `app/api/src/docker/common/`. alternatively you can put this download into the DockerFiles by reading the instructions at around line 29 of the DockerFiles (`app/api/src/docker/openscad/Dockerfile` & `app/api/src/docker/cadquery/Dockerfile`).
+[Download it](https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/download/v1.0/aws-lambda-rie), then put it into `app/api/src/docker/common/`.
+Alternatively you can put this download into the DockerFiles by reading the instructions at around line 29 of the DockerFiles (`app/api/src/docker/openscad/Dockerfile` & `app/api/src/docker/cadquery/Dockerfile`).
 However this will mean slower build times as it will need download this 14mb file every build.

 Run